 Where most Staff-level roles require a very heavy dose of organizational wrangling, the Solver generally operates on problems that are already identified as organizational priorities and thus are called on to do relatively little org-level chiropractics.
 On the other hand, they generally stop working on problems once they're contained, which can create the feeling of transience and requires a soft touch to avoid infuriating the teams left behind to maintain the "solved" problem.

-The Solver is most common in companies with a weak concept of team, where team sprints are displaced by a lightly directed anarchy.
-In such companies, it’s common to see the Solver become prevalent in the place of the Tech Lead.
-You’re less likely to encounter this role at traditionally managed sprint-centric companies until those companies become relatively large or long-lived enough to acquire their own varietal of technical debt.
+The Solver is most common in companies that think of individuals, rather than teams, as the atomic unit of planning and ownership.
+In such companies, it's common to see the Solver become prevalent in the place of the Tech Lead.
+You're less likely to encounter this role at traditionally managed sprint-centric companies until those companies become relatively large or long-lived enough to acquire their own varietal of technical debt.

-The Right Hand is the least common of the archetypes, showing up as an organization reaches one thousand or more engineers, and is akin to operating as a senior organizational leader without direct managerial responsibilities.
+The Right Hand is the least common of the archetypes, showing up as an organization reaches hundreds of engineers and is akin to operating as a senior organizational leader without direct managerial responsibilities.
 Rick Boone compared his role to the Hand of the King in Game of Thrones and Leo McGarry from The West Wing, operating with the borrowed authority of a senior leader.
-However, borrowing authority comes with the obligation of remaining deeply aligned with that leader’s approach, beliefs, and values.
+However, borrowing authority comes with the obligation of remaining deeply aligned with that leader's approach, beliefs, and values.

 Which is right for you?

-As you think about which of these archetypes would fit you, you have to first consider which roles are available within your company, and second, reflect on the kind of work that energizes you.
+As you think about which of these archetypes would fit you, start by reflecting on the kinds of work that energize you, and then consider which roles are available within your company.

-All companies develop a need for engineers who can fill the Tech Lead role, which makes it the best entry archetype to Staff engineering.
-Companies with weak team constructs often develop the Solver early, whereas companies that operate under strict sprints or agile methodologies tend to develop that role late, if ever.
-In the recent crops of fast-growing technology companies, the Architect and Right Handroles have generally emerged as the organizations reached one hundred and one thousand engineers, respectively, and simply don’t exist beforehand.
+All companies develop a need for engineers who can fill the Tech Lead role, which makes it the most accessible archetype to attain your first Staff engineering role.
+Companies that emphasize individual ownership rather than team ownership often develop the Solver early.
+On the other hand, companies that operate under strict sprints or agile methodologies tend to develop that role late, if ever.
+In the recent crops of fast-growing technology companies, the Architect and Right Hand roles have generally emerged as the organizations reached one hundred and one thousand engineers, respectively, and simply don't exist beforehand.
 Companies with other strains of cultural DNA often develop them earlier, or sometimes never.

-Success in these roles requires remaining engaged, which makes it important to spend time understanding what kinds of work energize you.
+Success in these roles requires remaining engaged; it's essential to understand what kinds of work energize you.
 The Tech Lead and Architect tend to work with the same people on the same problems for years, developing a tight sense of team and shared purpose.
-Some months their focus will be a top company priority, and sometimes they’ll be humming along so well that executives forget your team exists.
+Some months their focus will be a top company priority, and sometimes they'll be humming along so well that executives forget their team exists.

 The Solver and Right Hand bounce from fire to fire, often having more transactional interactions with the folks they're working with on any given week.
 They're tightly aligned with executive priorities and are likely to receive recognition for addressing leadership's most pressing problems.
 On the other hand, while they'll nominally be on a team with other folks, there will generally be little-to-no overlap within their team's areas of focus, and they'll often have a limited sense of community.